Royal Robbins: Royal Robbins Clothing

 Following his success as a climber, Robbins founded an eponymous outdoor apparel company with his wife Liz Robbins.
-Royal Robbins, LLC Royal Robbins LLC is a San Francisco based clothing company specializing in outdoor and travel focused attire.
+Royal Robbins LLC is a San Francisco-based clothing company specializing in outdoor and travel focused attire.
 Following his death, in 2018 the company was bought by the Swedish company Fenix Outdoor International AG, which also owns brands Fjällräven, Tierra and Hanwag as well as the European outdoor retailers Globetrotter, Naturkompaniet, Friluftsland and Partioaitta.
 Liz Robbins rejoined the company in December 2015 as a senior advisor.